fav13-hub/recommendation-engine/README.md

 # Recommendation Engine MVP

-Welcome to the **Recommendation Engine MVP** ,a minimum viable product for a personalized recommendation system designed for a commerce startup.
+Welcome to the **Recommendation Engine MVP** , a minimum viable product for a personalized recommendation system designed for a commerce startup.
 This project simulates TikTok-like recommendations for shopping content using dummy data.
 The system ranks posts, predicts engagement, and personalizes feeds to enhance user experience.

 ---